bpython/bpython/doc/sphinx/source/contributing.rst

 Afterwards you can point your browser to `doc/sphinx/build/html/index.html`.
 Don't forget to recreate the HTML after you make changes.

-To hack on the site or theme
+Hacking on the site or theme
 ----------------------------

 The site (and its theme as well) is stored in a separate repository and built using